Brian Froese

 Brian Froese specializes in the twentieth-century North American West with particular interests in evangelical religion, conservative politics, and Mennonites in a transnational context involving Canada and the United States.
 A related secondary interest is that of the use, appropriation and place of eschatology and evil characters (devil, Satan, antichrist, for example) in not only religious and political contexts, but also in the broader popular cultures of film, music and print culture—primarily in the post-war decades—as forms of social criticism.

-He has published articles on California Mennonites on topics of women's sewing circles, refugee work, and migrant memoirs; the 'Anabaptist Vision'; archival research and pedagogy; and, popular eschatologies from the horror of Left Behind, dystopic California in evangelical fiction, and lyrics of U2 and Black Sabbath.
+He has published articles on California Mennonites on topics of women's sewing circles, refugee work, and migrant memoirs; the 'Anabaptist Vision'; archival research and pedagogy; and, popular eschatologies from the horror of Left Behind, dystopic California in evangelical fiction, and lyrics of U2, Black Sabbath, and Judas Priest.

-Brian has published the book, California Mennonites, Baltimore: Johns Hopkins University Press, 2015; and has begun writing his next book from his SSHRC funded research of 2008-2012 on the intersection of American-Canadian transnational evangelical networks engaged in missions and politics in Western Canadian during the 1900s.
+Brian has published the book, California Mennonites, Baltimore: Johns Hopkins University Press, 2015.
+Froese is nearly finished his second book on Mennonite mission work in British Columbia in the mid-twentieth century; and has begun writing his next book on the intersection of American-Canadian transnational evangelical networks engaged in missions and politics in Western Canadian during the 1900s.

 Areas of Teaching